 Another option is Asana.
 This is something I’ve used for my client projects but it can be an amazing asset for any online business owner.
 You can easily create different projects and to-do lists for each, adding deadlines and comments for each task, as well as assigning it to other team members.

-STEP #5 Scheduler
+STEP #5 Social media scheduler

 – None or